molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Calculation of Atom Properties
 ==============================

-CDPKit provides a wide panel of pre-defined atom and bond properties.
+The CDPL provides a wide panel of pre-defined atom and bond properties.
 All of these properties can be retrieved and set/calculated by corresponding function calls as demonstrated in the following example scripts.

 Calculation of atom classification properties